The game uses several different optimizations methods, like manually placed occlusion planes/boxes or view frustum culling.

 Out of Memory while Generating Occlusion Data

-If object LOD meshes are large because of grass LOD, consider lowering its density with the Density dropdown on the advanced mode settings.
 Alternatively, generate object LOD meshes without grass LOD (and/or ultra tree LOD) to be used for generating occlusion only in a separate session.

-Try generating Occlusion.esp only for the affected worldspaces only in separate session(s) after generating LOD as explained above under Generation.
+Try re-generating or updating Occlusion.esp only for the affected worldspaces only in separate session(s) after LOD has been generated successfully as explained above under Generation.
 That includes alternatively using xLODGen again in extreme cases.